fedelopez/ga-seifx01/week-21/day-02.md

 ## Exercise: Binary Search

-Write a function (no need to be recursive) that given an sorted array and a desired number, it returns the position of the number in the array.
+Write a function (can be pen & paper) that given an sorted array and a desired number, it returns the position of the number in the array.
+This function does not need to be recursive.

 Examples: